Luxury Vinyl Flooring Guide

 Easy to Clean

 Another benefit of LPV's wear layer is remarkable ease of cleaning.
 The wear layer makes LVP's surface resistant to staining.
 Spills can be quickly wiped up without leaving permanent marks, avoiding the need for specialized cleaning products or treatments.
 And cleaning LVP regularly is as simple as sweeping and occasionally mopping with warm, soapy water.
+See our How to Clean & Care for Vinyl Plank Flooring article for more information.

 Easy to Install